José de Jesús Tizol

 José de Jesús Tizol was a Puerto Rican politician, senator and delegate.

 De Jesús Tizol was one of the many founders of the Ateneo Puertorriqueño.

 During the early 1900s, de Jesús was a member of the Puerto Rico House of Delegates for various terms.

 In 1917, de Jesús was elected as a member of the first Puerto Rican Senate established by the Jones-Shafroth Act.
 He represented the District I (San Juan).

+In the four-year period from 1921 to 1924 in the Senate, Tizol presided over the Criminal Law Commission and was the second highest-ranking representative in the Finance commissions and Labor.
+He was also a member of the Finance Commission.